Skip to content

 Principal Doctrine 2 declares that death is nothing to us, for when we exist, death is not present, and when death is present, we no longer exist.
 This responds to the second great instrument of control: the fear of what comes after death.
 This argument says: death may mean judgment or suffering, and you had better live rightly — which means, not pursuing your own pleasure — or face that prospect.
 Epicurus answers: death is the complete end of sensation, and where there is no sensation there is neither good nor evil.
 The terror of death, and with it every claim to authority that rests on threatening us with what follows it, is groundless.

-Principal Doctrines 3 and 4 then address the third great challenge to pleasure as the goal of life: the philosophical argument that pleasure cannot be the highest good because it has no limit.
+Principal Doctrines 3 then addresses the third great challenge to pleasure as the goal of life: the philosophical argument that pleasure cannot be the highest good because it has no limit.
 This is the argument Plato developed most fully, the argument the Stoics inherited and pressed, and the argument that has given rise to the most persistent misreading of Epicurean ethics.
 It says: pleasure is indefinitely extendable, never complete, and therefore can never constitute the highest good — so we should discard it as the standard of life in favor of something that can be achieved and completed, namely virtue.
 Principal Doctrine 3 answers this directly: the magnitude of pleasure does reach a limit, and that limit is reached when all pain has been removed.
-Principal Doctrine 4 then establishes that once pain is removed, pleasure cannot be increased in magnitude — only varied in content — so the completeness of the highest good is secured.
+Later on, Principal Doctrine 18 further establishes that once pain is removed, pleasure cannot be increased in magnitude — only varied in content — so the completeness of the highest good is secured.

-With that pattern established, we can now examine the Platonic argument itself in the detail it deserves.
+With that pattern established, we can now examine the Platonic argument itself in full.

 To understand what Epicurus was doing, we must understand what he was responding to.
-The philosophical challenge to pleasure as the highest good was stated most clearly by Plato in the Philebus, and it is a serious argument that deserved a serious answer.
+The philosophical challenge to pleasure as the highest good was stated most clearly by Plato in the Philebus.

 But Plato turns this feature into a fatal objection.
 Precisely because pleasure is infinite, indefinitely extendable, and always capable of increase, it cannot be the highest good.
 The highest good must be something that can be achieved, that has a natural completion, and about which one can say: this is it, this is the goal, and I have reached it.
 Pleasure, being unlimited, can never be fully reached.
 Chasing it is like pouring water into a vessel with no bottom.

 The Stoic philosopher Seneca, writing two and a half centuries after Epicurus, restates the Platonic argument in compressed and memorable form.
-Seneca is a Stoic whose interpretation of Epicurean philosophy cannot be trusted as a guide to what Epicurus meant — he consistently frames Epicurean material through a Stoic lens that distorts it — but his restatement of the anti-pleasure argument is philosophically clear and represents exactly the kind of challenge Epicurus was addressing:
+Seneca is a Stoic whose interpretation of Epicurean philosophy cannot be trusted as a guide to what Epicurus meant.
+Seneca consistently frames Epicurean material through a Stoic lens that distorts it However his restatement of the anti-pleasure argument is very clear and represents exactly the kind of challenge Epicurus was addressing.
+Seneca first states the general principle, applying it to nature’s own limits on desire:

 “The ability to increase is proof that a thing is imperfect.”
-This is the sharp edge of the Platonic argument.
+This is the Platonic argument, restated in Stoic terms and pointed directly at Epicurus’s own alleged two-goods formula.
 If pleasure can always be increased — if no given level of pleasure constitutes the full and complete highest good — then pleasure is by definition always imperfect, always a means rather than an end, always a step on a staircase that has no top.
 The Stoics held that virtue, being complete and incapable of increase once fully present, passes this test and is therefore the highest good.
-Pleasure fails it.
+Pleasure fails it, and Seneca is happy to take Epicurus’s two-perspectives-on-the-same thing formula as use it to establish completeness while dismissing everything else — taste, sight, sound, companionship, all the pleasures Epicurus said he could not do without — as mere “seasoning.”

 This is the argument Epicurus had to answer.
 And the doctrine that has been so systematically misread is precisely his answer to it.